 After 25 years of running his own practice, Kim now works as a strategic and conceptual landscape architect.
-He collaborates with architects and engineers around the world and combines designing with the muddy practicalities of running a small farm in Hampshire, where he is now based.
+He collaborates with architects and engineers around the world and combines designing towns and landscapes with the muddy practicalities of running a small farm in Hampshire, where he is now based.

 Contact